javapathfinder/jpf-core/README.md

 to install
 JPF](https://github.com/javapathfinder/jpf-core/wiki/How-to-install-JPF) guide.

+Note that we have transitioned to OpenJDK with the new version of JPF (for Java 11), so unlike branch `java-8`, the new default version for Java 11 no longer compiles using Oracle's JDK.

 We have documented on the wiki a lot of common problems during the install and build processes reported by users.
 If you are facing any issue, please, make